The Committee consisted of the following Members:

 I will try to come on to that.

 Secure Meters was saying that its kit can offer interoperability; why do we need the DCC?
-I state again that it is the via the DCC network operators can access meters to provide a lot of system benefits.
+I state again that via the DCC network operators can access meters to provide a lot of system benefits.
 All suppliers are required to use DCC for SMETS 2 meters, which allows full interoperability for enrolled meters; we are not talking about just one company.
 Several hon.
 Members have mentioned fear about the DCC’s price control.
 DCC offers opportunities to enhance security arrangements.
 The main point is that the DCC systems have been future-proofed.
 This is not one company providing a system that, with the best intentions, works but is not part of a national system and is not future-proofed in the same way as we expect DCC to be.

 In answer to the question that was asked, DCC has published an approved plan, which was agreed by BEIS, for this system to begin in late 2018, so that consumers can keep their smart services when they switch supplier.
 That will be done.
 There is, if I may say so, some cynicism—I mean that in a polite way—about whether it will work or work quickly.
 It has been suggested that it is untested and so on, but it is being done in phases, batch by batch.
 We heard evidence from the chief executive officer of DCC that this is a very serious operation.
 Some could say that it is a very expensive operation, but it is not a wing-and-a-prayer type of thing, as much as any software roll-out is not—I am perfectly prepared to accept that.
 From big Government projects all the way through, I accept that recent history is littered with disappointments in the efficiency of these roll-outs, but the DCC was very carefully appointed and has very carefully been tested.
 BEIS is monitoring very successfully, and we are happy with what we have produced.
 Subject to a cost and security assessment, we expect all SMETS 1 meters to be enrolled in DCC.
 As I have said, that will make them similar but not exactly the same as the SMETS 2 meters.